scottfeldmanpeabody/MTB-YouTube/README.md

 ![wordcloud](https://github.com/scottfeldmanpeabody/MTB-YouTube/blob/master/images/wordcloud_all_channel_titles.png)

 Finally, a comparison was done between the title words from all videos and the title words from the videos in the top 5% popularity for that channel.
 First the two word clouds for each channel are plotted, followed by a histogram of the views per video.
+In these histograms the top 5% most popular videos are colored red.

 ![wordcloud](https://github.com/scottfeldmanpeabody/MTB-YouTube/blob/master/images/wordcloud_BKXC.png)